RulesFest: Keep Your Drink Deck Slim!

 Therefore, when you are playing with these gold-focused characters, they are at a slight disadvantage because all their gold-stealing shenanigans have less of a relative impact on the game.
 So give Gerki, Fleck, Eve and the rest a chance and keep those Drink Decks pretty short.

-If you really want to play with a single, monolithic, inebriating drink pile, we recommend the following rules.
+If you really want to play with a single, monolithic, inebriating drink pile, we recommend the following rules, which we call The Bar Deck Variant.
 These rules strike a balance between the fun of a giant Drink Deck and the pain the gold characters will feel if that deck never runs out.
 Enjoy!

 - Shuffle all of your Drink Cards together.
 This is the Bar Deck.